DYLAN'S SONG by P.M. Terrell and Author Interview

 Q: Where did the inspiration for Ireland come from?

-Dylan Maguire made his first appearance in Vicki's Key, the second
+Maguire made his first appearance in Vicki's Key, the second

 book of the series.
 He had recently arrived from Ireland to care for